Secret Nature Trips – The best locations in the world for some peace and quiet.

 There is no doubt that the Maasai Mara is an incredible spot for seeing wildlife – the Great Migration of Zebra, Gazelle and Wildebeest between July and October of every year is a truly dumbfounding event.
 However, according to the WWF, the wild-life in the Maasai Mara is under threat from increased human activity in and around the reserve.
 Personally, I’m a big proponent of the whole ‘let’s let it rest for a few years before barrelling back in there’ approach.
 Most people aren’t, which makes it very busy, especially in the autumn.

-North-East Australia (the Daintree Region) is another story entirely, and I think it makes for one of the best secret nature trips in the whole world.
+Australia is another story entirely, and I think it makes for one of the best secret nature trips in the whole world.
 It’s the largest tropical rainforest in Australia, and grows right down to the sea (a convenient launching point for an exploration of the great barrier reef, if you’re feeling particularly adventurous).
 This makes it a rare combination of tropical rainforest, sandy beach and coral reefs.
 Fly in to Cairns and take a few days to explore the rainforest – you can drive up there on your own, but hiring a guide will ensure that you get to see all the weird and wonderful wildlife.

 Ah the great American landscapes – inspiring some of the great literary figures of our time and blowing our minds away with their beauty.
 It’s just…well…I’m not particularly keen on travelling to America at the moment.
 I’ve heard the dude in charge is a bit of a nut-job and they whole country is already armed so I mean…best to leave it?